RhondaLynch/Azure-Networking-Project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the Damn Vulnerable Web Application.

-Load balancing not only ensures that the application will be highly available, but also that incoming traffic to the webservers via HTTP port 80 be restricted to flow through the load balancer Public IP (In this case from the project owner's IP).
+Load balancing not only ensures that the application will be highly available, but also that incoming traffic flowing to the webservers is restricted to the project owner's Public IP via HTTP port 80.
 Likewise the Jump-Box is used as the sole ssh gateway into the network via port 22, limited, in this case, to the project owner's public IP.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs, as well as system and application metrics.

 The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name     | Function | IP Address | Operating System |
 |----------|----------|------------|------------------|